-NOW, THEREFORE, BE IT RESOLVED, that the Planning Commission of the City of Coachella, California does hereby approve Conditional Use Permit No. 340 and Variance No. 21-03, subject to the findings and conditions of approval listed below.
+NOW, THEREFORE, BE IT RESOLVED, that the Planning Commission of the City of Coachella, California does hereby approve Conditional Use Permit No. 338 and Variance No. 21-02, subject to the findings and conditions of approval listed below.

-FINDINGS FOR APPROVAL OF CONDITIONAL USE PERMIT NO. 340:
+FINDINGS FOR APPROVAL OF CONDITIONAL USE PERMIT NO. 338:

-- 1. The proposed use will not be in conflict with but will be in harmony with and in accordance with the objectives of the general plan because the proposed within the Neighborhood Center land use designation according to the General Plan 2035, which allows the intended physical character to provide delivery only services with limited traffic.
-The proposed business is consistent with General Plan Policy 11.4 (Diversified Economy) in so far that the business allows the City to move beyond reliance on its two main industries agriculture and resort services to transform the City to a mature mix of economic activity and job opportunities. - 2.
-The proposed use will be located, designed, constructed, operated and maintained so as to be compatible with the existing character of the general vicinity and shall not change the essential character of the same area because the proposed use is within a zoning designation of 'C-G' (General Commercial) which permits the proposed project with the approval of a conditional use permit to have a non-storefront cannabis retail for delivery only.
-The proposed use is on a multi-tenant site that is compatible with the adjoining commercial uses and the conditional use permit can be revoked if any of the conditions of approval are violated. - 3.
-Consideration has been given to harmony in scale, bulk, coverage and density, to the availability of public facilities and utilities, to harmful effect, if any, upon desirable neighborhood character, to the generation of traffic and the capacity of surrounding streets, and to any other relevant impact of development, because the site an existing retail center but the project will only offer delivery only, therefore, will not generate the traffic of a typical retail use.
-Additionally, there is adequate ingress and egress into and out of the existing commercial center to maintain the adequacy of the traffic circulation system serving the proposed use. - 4.
+- 1. The proposed use will not be in conflict with, but will be in harmony with and in accordance with the objectives of the general plan because the proposed restaurant use with alcohol sales is within the Neighborhood Center land use designation according to the General Plan 2035, which allows the intended physical character to provide a comfortable, walkable environment for shoppers and diners and envisions neighborhood commercial uses mixed with high-density residential uses.
+The liquor sales establishment will be part of a convenience store that will provide for the sale of grocery items to serve adjoining residents. - 2.
+The proposed use will be located, designed, constructed, operated and maintained so as to be compatible with the existing character of the general vicinity and shall not change the essential character of the same area because the proposed use is within a zoning designation of 'C-G' (General Commercial) which permits grocery stores subject to obtaining a conditional use permit to sell alcoholic beverages.
+The proposed use is on a major commercial thoroughfare street within a multi-tenant site that is compatible with the adjoining commercial uses and the conditional use permit can be revoked if any of the conditions of approval are violated. - 3.
+Consideration has been given to harmony in scale, bulk, coverage and density, to the availability of public facilities and utilities, to harmful effect, if any, upon desirable neighborhood character, to the generation of traffic and the capacity of surrounding streets, and to any other relevant impact of development, because the existing commercial tenant space is within an existing commercial center with all infrastructure available onsite for the proposed grocery convenience store.
+Additionally, there is adequate ingress and egress into and out of the existing center to maintain the adequacy of the traffic circulation system serving the proposed use. - 4.
 Where the proposed use may be potentially hazardous or disturbing to existing or reasonably expected neighboring uses, it must be justified by the common public interest as a benefit to the community as a whole.
-As such, there will be no hazardous or disturbing effects to the existing and neighboring uses. - 5.
-The proposed use provides vehicular approaches to the property designed for reasonable minimal interference with traffic on surrounding public streets or roads, because all approaches are in full use for the patrons of the commercial center and no alterations are proposed as part of the operate a non-storefront retail delivery only and no negative effects exists.
+As conditioned, the proposed use will provide for the sale of alcoholic beverages in conjunction with a convenience grocery store with limitations on hours of operation.
+As such, there will be no hazardous or disturbing effects to the existing and neighboring uses.

-6. The City of Coachella has determined that the proposed project is categorically exempt from environmental review pursuant to the guidelines of the California Environmental Quality Act as an "Existing Facilities" project (CEQA Guidelines, Section 15301a).
+- 5. The proposed use provides vehicular approaches to the property designed for reasonable minimal interference with traffic on surrounding public streets or roads, because all approaches are in full use for the patrons of the commercial center and no alterations are proposed as part of the request to sell and/or serve alcohol at the existing 944 square foot restaurant and no negative effects exists. - 6.
+The City of Coachella has determined that the proposed project is categorically exempt from environmental review pursuant to the guidelines of the California Environmental Quality Act as an "Existing Facilities" project (CEQA Guidelines, Section 15301a).
 The project involves minor alterations to interior partition walls, and existing electrical, plumbing, and mechanical systems within an existing commercial building.